uwefladrich/scriptengine/docs/sphinx/concepts.rst

 Concepts
 ========

-Working with ScriptEngine does not require knowledge about it's underlying implementation architecture in detail, but it is useful to understand a few basic concepts and terms.
+Working with ScriptEngine does not require knowledge about its underlying implementation architecture in detail, but it is useful to understand a few basic concepts and terms.
 It is, for example, good to know how `tasks` and `scripts` are understood in the ScriptEngine world.
 Furthermore, a few